nebula-plugins/gradle-stash-plugin/README.md

 up to the plugin user to provide and assign values.
 If you want to conveniently set properties without having to change your build script, please have a look at the [gradle-override-plugin](https://github.com/nebula-plugins/gradle-override-plugin).

+If you are transitioning from a previous version of the plugin, there a various ways to set properties.
+Here're some options including an example that demonstrates the use case:

+#### Using project properties

+On the command line provide a project project via `-PtargetBranch=master`.

+In your build script, parse the provided project property and assign it to the task property:

+    mergeBuiltPullRequests.targetBranch = project.hasProperty('targetBranch') ? project.getProperty('targetBranch') : null

+#### Using system properties

+On the command line provide the a project project via `-Dtarget.branch=master`.

+In your build script, parse the provided system property and assign it to the task property:

+    mergeBuiltPullRequests.targetBranch = System.getProperty('target.branch')

+#### Using the override plugin

+On the command line provide the path to your project as system property with the prefix `override.` e.g. `-Doverride.mergeBuiltPullRequests.targetBranch=master`.
+There's not need to change the build script.
+The override plugin takes care of resolving the specific property, converting the value to the correct data type and assigning the value.